Skip to navigation | Skip to main content | Skip to footer

 Women in Revolt!
 Events Programme

 As part of Women in Revolt!, the Whitworth is running a programme of free events throughout the exhibition.
-These events are an opportunity to find out more and explore the ideas, projects, artworks, and artists featured in the Women in Revolt! exhibition.
+These events are an opportunity to find out more and explore the ideas, projects, artworks, and artists featured in Women in Revolt!

 Find out more and book >